HTB Academy - Active Directory Enumeration and Attacks

 MS14-068

 PAC forging, where a KDC will accept a forged PAC.
-Can be exploited using Impacket or PyKEK
+Can be exploited using Impacket or PyKEK.

 LDAP Credential sniffing

-A good way to steal LDAP credentials would be to use the test connection
+A good way to steal LDAP credentials would be to use the test connection function, and connect to our nc listener over port 389.

 DNS Dumping

-to enumerate DNS records in a domain, which can allow us to find a new attack vector.
+We can use adidnsdump to enumerate DNS records in a domain, which can allow us to find a new attack vector.

 adidnsdump -u inlanefreight\\forend ldap://172.16.5.5 -r